 Dr David Lundie

-- Senior Lecturer/Lecturer in Education (RT) (School of Interdisciplinary Studies)
+- Senior Lecturer in Education/Deputy Head of School (Strategy and Research) (School of Interdisciplinary Studies)

 Dr David Lundie joined the School of Interdisciplinary Studies in 2019.
 He has previously held roles as Associate Professor of Philosophy of Education at Liverpool Hope University, and Faculty Director of Research at Plymouth Marjon University.
 Dr Lundie is Associate Editor of the British Journal of Religious Education.
 His own research interests include both Religious and Moral Education, and Religious Education in the Roman Catholic tradition.
 A recent Culham St Gabriel's Trust research project exploring the barriers to effective RE for students from disadvantaged backgrounds resulted in recommendations to halt the decline of GCSE Religious Studies in England (read the report here), and the development of a community of practice bringing together teachers and faith field sites such as mosque and cathedral visits.
 Dr Lundie has been involved in the Westminster Faith Debates project, which seeks to renew the settlement on faith and belief in schools, producing research on the use (and misuse) of the parental right to withdraw from RE which featured in the recent Commission on RE report.
 Dr Lundie's doctoral research, part of the AHRC/ESRC funded 'Does Religious Education Work?' project, focused on the contribution of Religious Education to community cohesion and intercultural dialogue in UK schools.